dlt42/hbk/README.md

 ### Error Boundary

 The application is wrapped in an error boundary that is used to catch any errors within the application.
 It provides a button to clear the error which triggers a re-render of the application.
-This button would be removed in production and replaced with an appropriate mechanism for error handling - perhaps a form to report an error, forced log out or a redirect to a support site.

 ### Data Provider